humanmade/altis-local-server/docs/database.md

 Password:       wordpress

 Host:           0.0.0.0
-Port:           32775
+Port:           32809

-Version:        5.7.26-1debian9
+Version:        8.0
-MySQL link:     mysql://wordpress:wordpress@0.0.0.0:32775/wordpress
+MySQL link:     mysql://wordpress:wordpress@0.0.0.0:32809/wordpress
 ```

-Use `composer server db sequel` to open the database in Sequel Pro.
-This command can only be run under MacOS and requires [Sequel Pro](https://www.sequelpro.com/) to be installed on your computer.
+Use `composer server db sequel` to open the database in Sequel Ace.
+This command can only be run under MacOS and requires [Sequel Ace](https://sequel-ace.com//) to be installed on your computer.

 Use `composer server db exec -- "<command>"` to execute and output the results of an arbitrary SQL command: